-Every major surgery has risks, but knee replacement surgery is less risky than most.
+Every major surgery has risks, but hip replacement is less risky than most.
 Still, problems can occur.
-The most common are infections, blood clots, knee stiffness (which may require more surgery), pneumonia and loosening of the joint.
+The most common are infections, blood clots, pneumonia and dislocation of the hip.
 How can you help reduce these risks?
 Please do the following:

-- Follow your surgeon's directions for bathing and showering. - Use your incentive spirometer (breathing device) every hour that you are awake.
-(See page 37.) - Do ankle pumps while you are in bed.
+- If your surgeon has asked you to avoid moving your leg in certain directions, follow the movement precautions (safety rules) on the next page. - Follow your surgeon's directions for bathing and showering. - Do ankle pumps while you are in bed.
 (See page 19.)
-Do at least 10 with both feet every hour. - Walk often.
+Do at least 10 with both feet every hour. - Use your incentive spirometer (breathing device) every hour that you are awake.
+(See page 36.) - Walk often.
 Once you return home, never sit or lie down for more than 2 hours at a time, even while watching TV.
-Get up and use that new knee!
-(Sleeping through the night is fine.) - Do your exercises twice a day until told otherwise by your surgeon or physical therapist. - Know what problems to watch for and when to call your primary care provider or surgeon.
+Get up and use that new hip!
+(Sleeping through the night is fine.) - Do your exercises twice a day until told otherwise by your surgeon or physical therapist. - Know what problems to watch for and when to call your doctor.
 (See page 53.)